Diriangen/Transaction/README.md

 The project has been made with tne next framework:
 Spring Boot
-And the next plugin development:
+and the next plugin development:
 Maven

 Instructions